 soon as possible so that proper accommodations can be

-must have your letter from OAE no later than one week
+must have your letter from OAE no later than two weeks

 prior to the exam.
 Otherwise, we may not have